 (source: Capital Economics)

 Many MMT proponents solve this equation of inflation caused by monetary excess denying that inflation is always a monetary phenomenon, and saying that inflation would be solved by taxation.
 Is it not fantastic?

-The government benefits the first from new money creation, massively increases its imbalances and blames inflation on the last recipients of the new money created, savers and the private sector, so it “solves” the inflation created by government by taxing citizens again.
+The government benefits the first from new money creation, massively increases its imbalances and blames inflation on the last recipients of the new money created, savers and the private sector, so it “solves” the inflation created by the government by taxing citizens again.
 Inflation is taxation without legislation, as Milton Friedman said.

 First, the government policy makes a transfer of wealth from savers to the political sector, and then it increases taxes to the “solve” inflation it created.
 Double taxation.

 How did that work in Argentina?
 That is exactly what governments implemented, only to destroy the currency, create more inflation and send the economy to stagflation (read).

 These two factors, inflation, and high taxation, negatively impact competitiveness and ease to attract capital, invest and create jobs, relegating a nation of enormous potential, such as Argentina, to the final positions of the World Economic Forum index, when it should be at the top.